pangenome/odgi/docs/rst/handlegraph.rst

    z 1+,3+,5+,6+,7+,9+,10+,12+,13+,15+,16+

-We can divide a node without breaking the paths that overlap it:
+Divide a node without breaking the paths that overlap it:

 .. code:: python